kbehnken/recipe-api-mysql/README.md

 ## Description

 - This server application is the back-end for https://github.com/kbehnken/recipe-api.
+It was built using the Express library.

 ## Prerequisites